-I recommend at least 1-2 minutes of blending for each puree, but it can take longer if you have an older model of blender or you are using a food processor.
+- Give it Time: give your blender or food processor some time to work its magic.
+It takes 1-2 minutes of blending for each puree to get the smoothest puree.
+But it can take longer if you have an older model of blender or you are using a food processor.

-Another thing to keep in mind is that you might have to add in extra liquids (water, breast milk, formula or stock) into the blender or food processor in order to get the blender going.
-Hard root vegetables (carrots, sweet potatoes, beets, etc) often take at least 1-2 cups of liquids because they themselves do not have a high water content.
+- Add Liquids: you may have to add in extra liquids (water, breast milk, formula or stock) into the blender or food processor in order to get the blender really going.
+Hard root vegetables (carrots, sweet potatoes, beets, etc) often take at least 1-2 cups of liquids because they themselves do not have high water content.
 I recommend adding liquid into the blender in 1/4 cup increments or smaller, this way you don’t add in too much liquid and get a runny puree.

 Just Starting: roasted sweet potato and 1/2 cup of water.

 30 Seconds: scraped down sides and added in 1/4 cup more of water.

 60 Seconds: scraped down sides and added in 1/4 cup more of water.